Sitiveni Rabuka: Prime Minister of Fiji (2022–present)

 Rabuka formed a new political party in 2021, named the People's Alliance (PA), to contest the 2022 election.
 The People's Alliance became the second largest party following the 2022 election, and managed to successfully oust Frank Bainimarama after 16 years of rule, forming a coalition government with SODELPA and the National Federation Party (NFP).
 Rabuka subsequently became the prime minister-designate.
 He had been summoned to the police station after questioning the results and calling for a military intervention, despite observers calling the election free and fair.
 After the NFP-PA coalition formed a government with SODELPA, Rabuka was sworn in as prime minister on 24 December.
 As part of the coalition agreement, three deputy prime ministers assumed office, NFP leader Biman Prasad, SODELPA leader Viliame Gavoka and Manoa Kamikamica.
 Rabuka's other ministerial portfolios included information and public enterprises, civil service, foreign affairs and climate change.

 On 26 December 2022, Rabuka approved the return of USP Vice-Chancellor Pal Ahluwalia and Padma Lal, wife of the late Professor Brij Lal who were expelled from Fiji by Bainimarama's government.

 On 20 January 2023, Rabuka travelled to Kiribati for his first official state visit where he met President Taneti Maamau.
-The meeting centered on enhancing diplomatic ties and fostering unity within the Blue Pacific region.
+The meeting centred on enhancing diplomatic ties and fostering unity within the Blue Pacific region.
 Previously, Kiribati withdrew from the Pacific Islands Forum in July 2022.

+In May 2024, Rabuka, whilst visiting the United Kingdom, presented an official apology to King Charles III, for the 1987 military coup that lead to the abolition of the Fijian Monarchy.
+Rabuka left open the possibility of Fiji reinstating the Crown, stating to parliament: “If there was any wish for Fiji to return to the realm, as her late Majesty had told me and as His Majesty said to me last week, let it be the will of the people.”

+In January 2025, Rabuka said that he would disclose the names of individuals behind the 1987 coups before the Fiji Truth and Reconciliation Commission.

+Rabuka is a supporter of Israel.
+In June 2025, he voicied support for Israel in the Iran–Israel war, saying, "They cannot survive if there is a big threat capability within range of Israel.
+Whatever [Israel] are doing now can be seen as pre-emptive, knocking it out before it's fired on you."
+In September 2025, Rabuka opened the Fijian Embassy in Jerusalem and met with Israeli Prime Minister Benjamin Netanyahu.